Law School History | CSU College of Law Skip to main content

 Today, CSU|LAW remains a law school of “firsts” at the forefront of legal education excellence and innovation.

-• CSU|LAW is one of the first law schools in the country to launch an online part-time Juris Doctor program.
+• CSU|LAW is one of the first law schools in the country to launch an online Juris Doctor program.

-• CSU|LAW’s Centers for Cybersecurity and Privacy Protection, Health Law and Policy, Criminal Justice, and Global Space Law – the first academic center in the country devoted solely to the study of outer space law - provide professional leadership while preparing students to enter positions in these expanding, critical fields through innovative courses, programming and practical research.
+• CSU|LAW’s Centers for Cybersecurity and Privacy Protection, Health Law and Policy, Criminal Justice, and Global Space Law — the first academic center in the country devoted solely to the study of outer space law — provide professional leadership while preparing students to enter positions in these expanding, critical fields through innovative courses, programming, and practical research.

 • The P. Kelly Tompkins Leadership and Law program is one of the first programs in the country that provides leadership education, skills training, and mentoring to law students, and a Leadership Certificate for students who choose to concentrate in leadership.

-• CSU|LAW is one of the first law schools nationally to offer strategic support for entrepreneurial students through the Solo Practice incubator
+• CSU|LAW is one of the first law schools nationally to offer strategic support for entrepreneurial students through its Solo Practice incubator.

-• CSU|LAW offered the region’s first Master of Legal Studies program, giving working professionals the opportunity to study concentrated areas of the law and to apply the knowledge to their own professions
+• CSU|LAW offered the region’s first Master of Legal Studies (MLS) program, giving working professionals the opportunity to study concentrated areas of the law and apply the knowledge to their own professions.